I recently saw a former colleague of mine for drinks. After catching up, we somehow came upon the mutual frustration of reports.

 Time your message.
 I could write an entire blog about bad timing!
 As a marketer, I know better than to launch a campaign during the Super Bowl: no one cares about anything else but the big game.
 In the same way, I wouldn’t run into my boss’s office and scream “We did this wrong!” as she’s leaving to go on vacation.
 While this may be obvious to most people, time the where, when, and how you tell your story.
 Rather than saying we missed an opportunity here, you can use data to show opportunity about the next event, email, etc. You can’t change the past, and you can always learn from it.

 The right data and the right time to the right audience matters.

 Allow me to illustrate:

-You recently held an event your institution.
+You recently held an event at your institution.
 You created a registration page on your website and now have data that shows not only who registered and from where, but who visited the page and ultimately decided not the register.
 You are meeting with the Director of Marketing, the Director of Chapters, and the Director of Annual Giving for a debrief meeting (timing the message perfectly!).

 Here’s what you know:

 - 200 people came to the event